New batch of fake Avastin reached U.S. via Britain

 "It's an ongoing investigation," said spokeswoman Jennifer Kyne.
 "We're helping the FDA (Food and Drug Administration) with their investigation and doing all we can on our side."

-The British wholesaler purchased 120 packs of the medicine from a Turkish supplier, 38 of which were exported direct to the United States and the remainder were sold to another British firm, also for the purpose of export to the U.S., she added.
+So far, the MHRA has established that British wholesaler Richard's Pharma imported 120 packs of the medicine from a Turkish supplier, 38 of which were exported direct to the United States.

-There is no evidence to suggest that any of the counterfeit product reached patients in Britain.
+The MHRA's Kyne said there was no evidence to suggest that any of the counterfeit product had reached patients in Britain.